hannesrosenbusch/my-site/assets/posts/Explaining radical group behavior.md

----
-Master thesis on radical group behavior
----
+<h1> Thesis alert </h1>

-This was my master's thesis titled 'Testing the transferability of collective action theories to radical action'.
+My master's thesis titled 'Testing the transferability of collective action theories to radical action'.
 It was a lot of fun working on it and I am very grateful to my supervisor Prof. Russell Spears.

 [get the PDF](assets/blog_images/thesis.pdf)